 A major benefit of running any type of software on a cloud-based system is the ability to get instant updates.
 Running a system update on your hosted VoIP is like running an iOS or Android update–only bigger.
 Cloud updates help to patch up bugs and keep all parts of your VoIP system—including third-party integrations—running seamlessly.
 Features can also be upgraded, added, and removed via the cloud.

 A voice communications outage can cause your business untold damage.
 Running your VoIP through a tried and true provider is a good way to avoid that.
 The biggest VoIP companies have data centers around the world.
 If one center experiences issues, they can just reroute your activities through other centers without you even noticing.
-That’s how the likes of Vonage and RingCentral are able to promise 99.999% uptime.
+That’s how and RingCentral is able to promise 99.999% uptime.

 Unless all of your employees work from the same office building and you don’t plan on moving any time soon, moving phone lines will be a schlepp.
 With a hosted VoIP system, you can move offices and open new branches without missing a beat.
 Your employees can even connect to their office phone or voicemail from their mobile.